GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 }
 ```

-Service-based attachment, more common and typically used to delegate service project attachment at project creation, possibly from a project factory (we use this in FAST).
+Service-based attachment, more common and typically used to delegate service project attachment at project creation, possibly from a project factory.

 ```hcl
 module "project" {